yifanz0123/yifanz0123.github.io/content/publication/Taiwan Reunification/_index.md

 ---
 title: "The Determinants of Taiwanese Support for Reunification with the Mainland"
 authors:
-  - Nancy Qian
+  - nancy-qian
-  - Marco Tabellini
+  - marco-tabellini
   - admin

-author_notes:
+# author_notes:

 date: "2025-09-23"
 doi: ""